danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 then evaluation fails (terminating the runtime).
 Otherwise, the `name` is looked up and resolved to a variable reference.
-It is an error (terminating the runtime) if no such variable is found, or if such a variable is found and it is not available for binding (or rebinding).
-Otherwise, the evaluated value is bound to the variable.
+It is an error (terminating the runtime) if no such variable is found, or if such a variable is found and it is not valid to store to it.
+Otherwise, the evaluated value is stored to the variable.

 The result of evaluating this form is the same as what is returned by executing the store operation on the underlying cell.
 This is typically